finbourne/lusid-sdk-java/sdk/docs/TransactionPortfoliosApi.md

     TransactionPortfoliosApi apiInstance = new TransactionPortfoliosApi(defaultClient);
     String scope = "scope_example"; // String | The scope of the transaction portfolio.
     String code = "code_example"; // String | The code of the transaction portfolio.
 Together with the scope this uniquely identifies              the transaction portfolio.
-    String effectiveAt = "effectiveAt_example"; // String | The effectiveAt datetime of the holdings adjustment.
+    String effectiveAt = "effectiveAt_example"; // String | The effective datetime of the holdings adjustment.
     OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to retrieve the holdings adjustment.
-Defaults to the current              datetime if not specified. try {
+Defaults to the return the latest              version of the holdings adjustment if not specified. try {
       HoldingsAdjustment result = apiInstance.getHoldingsAdjustment(scope, code, effectiveAt, asAt);
       System.out.println(result);